A Deeper Look at the 12 Steps: Step 4

 “Made a searching and fearless moral inventory of ourselves.”

-The fourth step along the 12-step journey to sobriety asks us to identify our own weaknesses.
+What is step 4 of the 12 step program?
+The fourth step along the 12-step journey to sobriety asks us to evaluate ourselves honestly.
 Nearly every Alcoholic Anonymous participant will agree—that takes unusual courage and uncommon humility.

 Confronting Our Reflection